maniman303/akmenu-next/README.md

 * The system directory is `_nds/akmenunext` where the akmenu system files should be placed, along with a copy of the nds-bootstrap files in the `_nds` folder.
 * The binary of akmenu-next additionally needs to be in the `_nds/akmenunext` folder as `launcher.nds` for theme & language reboots, this is automatically added if using the package script.
 * Cheats should be placed as `usrcheat.dat` into the `_nds/akmenunext/cheats` folder.
 * Themes go into `_nds/akmenunext/ui`.
-Acekard & Wood R4 themes are supported.
+More on that bellow.
 * For flashcart related builds, files for the corresponding flashcart for Pico-Loader should go into the `_pico` folder.

+### Themes

+Due to major changes in rendering, new components, extensions of old components, etc., themes for AK4 and Wood are not really supported.

+AKMenu Mako themes are based on AKMenu Next themes, so porting should be easy, but it is still requried.

 ## License